calmdocs/SwiftPollManager/README.md

     }
 }
 ```
-## Security and optional encrption
+## Security and optional encryption

 macOS does not allow you to use https (i.e. encrypted) connections without significant complexity.
 However, connecting the SwiftUI and golang apps via http is relatively simple.